Cincinnati Bengals vs. Jacksonville Jaguars NFL Week 4 Odds, Plays and Insights for September 30, 2021

 - Cincinnati has two wins against the spread in three games this season.

-- Cincinnati's games this year have hit the over one time in three opportunities (33.3%).
+- Cincinnati's games this year have hit the over on one of three set point totals (33.3%).

 - The Bengals have turned the ball over five times this season, four more turnovers than the Jaguars have forced (1).